-Lydia raises another $86 million to build European financial super app – TechCrunch
+Lydia raises another $86 million to build a European financial super app – TechCrunch

 You can move money from one account to another by swiping your finger across the account grid.
 As you can have multiple contributors and you can change the account associated with your debit card, it means that money flows more naturally.
 It feels like using a messaging app, not a financial app.

 And it’s been working well in France.
-The company now has over 4 million users.
+The company now has more than 4 million users.
 Transactions have doubled over the past year, which means that usage is accelerating.

 “Lydia has the largest P2P network in Europe outside of PayPal and has the potential to grow all across Europe with a mobile-first, customer-focused solution.
 This will bring demand for incremental consumer financial products and high merchant interest to accept the payment,” Jhawar told me in an email.